Indian Hill Road Closure

-- The southern part follows private land easements (about 27 miles) with trailside camping parks, and also about 6 miles of state forest land.
-The bridge across the White River just beyond the Sparksville County Park trailside camp can be flooded at times of prolonged rainfall.
+- The bridge across the White River just beyond the Sparksville County Park trailside camp can be flooded at times of prolonged rainfall.

 - Trail flooding.
 The Knobstone Trail is more likely to be inaccessible in times of flooding in Southern Indiana because of flooded access roads than because of trail flooding.
 Check local weather reports and Jackson/Washington State Forest office for closure information: (812) 358-2160.

 - To check on conditions on the Tecumseh Trail in the Morgan-Monroe & Yellow Forests, go to the HHC website

 - Timber harvest trail closures: All areas of state forests are regularly subject to harvest rotations.
 Check the DNR Knobstone Trail website for detailed trail information: http://www.in.gov/dnr/outdoor/4224.htm

 You may find additional at (MMSF) http://www.in.gov/dnr/forestry/4816.htm and